-NPZ Drainage Engineering Review - Danielle Guevara - 512-974-3011 requirements of current code.
-Tier 2 should speak to how the project will go above and beyond current code.
+NPZ Drainage Engineering Review - Danielle Guevara - 512-974-3011

 RELEASE OF THIS APPLICATION DOES NOT CONSTITUTE A VERIFICATION OF ALL DATA, INFORMATION, AND CALCULATIONS SUPPLIED BY THE APPLICANT.
 THE ENGINEER OF RECORD IS SOLELY RESPONSIBLE FOR THE COMPLETENESS, ACCURACY, AND ADEQUACY OF HIS/HER SUBMITTAL, WHETHER OR NOT THE APPLICATION IS REVIEWED FOR CODE COMPLIANCE BY CITY ENGINEERS.